Before Jesus was put to death, He promised His followers that He would send His Spirit to empower and strengthen them. True to His promise, the

 When we receive this sacred seal we show that we belong to God.
 By their anointing, the prophets, kings and priests of the Old Testament were elevated to a special position in their service of God.
 So it is with us when we receive the holy oil on our foreheads; we become part of the priesthood of all believers, witnesses to Christ and heirs to His throne.

-Ordinarily Confirmation is celebrated at Transfiguration every two years for those in the 9th grade.
-Please contact the Parish Office for more information or to make arrangements.
+Ordinarily Confirmation is celebrated at Transfiguration every year for those in eighth grade and high school and is preceded by a yearlong preparation program.
+Please contact the parish office for more information.

 Adults who have not been confirmed should contact the Faith Formation Director for special arrangements and preparation.